keptn/keptn.github.io/content/docs/0.5.0/reference/cli/index.md

 * Dynatrace monitoring
 * Prometheus monitoring

-Besides, onboarded services also remain on the Git upstream (i.e., GitHub, GitLab, or Bitbucket).
+Besides, deployed services and the configuration on the Git upstream (i.e., GitHub, GitLab, or Bitbucket) are not deleted.
+To clean-up created projects and services, instructions are provided [here](../../manage/project#delete-a-project).

 **Note:** This command requires a *kubernetes current context* pointing to the cluster where Keptn should get uninstalled.